facelessuser/pyspelling/docs/src/markdown/index.md

 ## Overview

-PySpelling is a module to help with automating spell checking with [Aspell][aspell].
-It is essentially a wrapper around the Aspell command line utility, and allows you to setup different spelling tasks for different file types and filter the content as needed.
-It also allows you to do more advanced filtering of text via plugins since Aspell's filters are limited to a handful of types with limited options.
+PySpelling is a module to help with automating spell checking with [Aspell][aspell] or [Hunspell][hunspell].
+It is essentially a wrapper around the command line utility of spell checkers, and allows you to setup different spelling tasks for different file types and filter the content as needed.
+It also allows you to do more advanced filtering of text via plugins since Aspell's and Hunspell's ability to filter are limited to a handful of types with limited options.

 PySpelling is not designed to auto replace misspelled words or have interactive replace sessions, there are already modules to do that.
 PySpelling is mainly meant to help automate reporting of spelling issues in different file types.
 So if you are looking for a find and replace spelling tool, this isn't for you.

 ## Motivation

-Aspell is a very good spell check tool that comes with various filters, but the filters are limited in types and aren't extremely flexible.
+Aspell and Hunspell are very good spell checking tools.
+Aspell particularly comes with various filters, but the filters are limited in types and aren't extremely flexible.
 I mainly wanted to provide an automated spell check tool that I could run locally and in continuous integration environments like Travis CI.
 Scanning HTML was sometimes frustrating as I would want to simply ignore a tag with a specific class.
 I could've wrapped my content in something like `<nospell></nospell>`, but since my document sources are in Markdown, it would dirty up the Markdown source.
 Directly spell checking the Markdown was was even more difficult to the nature of the Markdown syntax.

-PySpelling was created to work around Aspell's search shortcomings by creating a wrapper around Aspell that could be extended to handle more advanced kinds of situations.
+PySpelling was created to work around Aspell's and Hunspell's search shortcomings by creating a wrapper around them that could be extended to handle more advanced kinds of situations.
 If I want to filter out specific HTML tags with specific IDs or class names, PySpelling can do it.
 If I want to scan Python files for docstrings, but also avoid content within a docstring that is wrapped in backticks, I can do that.
 Additionally, you can leverage existing Python modules that are already highly aware of certain file type's context to save yourself the effort of writing complex lexers and parsers.

 ## Installing